billyberkouwer/GLSL/README.md

 *A collection of pure GLSL shaders*

 ## How to run the shaders
-These shaders can be viewed by using Patricio Gonzalez Vivo's [GLSLViewer library](https://github.com/patriciogonzalezvivo/glslViewer).
+These shaders can be executed using Patricio Gonzalez Vivo's [GLSLViewer library](https://github.com/patriciogonzalezvivo/glslViewer).
+To display them through other means and on other platforms, the inputs need to be altered in the code.

-They are written in pure GLSL, using the inputs accessible to the shaders through this GLSLViewer library.
-Although GLSL is highly cross-platform, these shaders can only be displayed through Vivo's viewer.
-To be displayed through other methods, the inputs need to be altered in the code.
-I will be adapting the best of these to be run on the web using HTML Canvas.
-These will be accessible at [my website](https://webgl-shaders.netlify.app/).
+I will be adapting the best of these to accept JavaScript inputs so they can be displayed on the web using HTML Canvas.
+These will be accessible on [my shader portfolio website](https://webgl-shaders.netlify.app/).